sandeep-krishnamurthy/keras/benchmark/README.md

 |  P3.8X Large |  4 |  128 | 1792  | 1020  |
 |  P3.16X Large | 8  | 256  | 1618  | 962  |

+You can see more benchmark experiments with different instance types, batch_size and other parameters in [detailed CNN results document](benchmark_result/CNN_result.md).

 ```
 NOTE:
     1. Image_data_format for MXNet backend - 'channels_first'